The four classical temperaments are part of an ancient theory about human nature.

 - Compilation and commentary by Roger Rawlings

 * Wilkinson presents much of his material in tabular form, which makes ordinary quotation almost impossible.
-For this reason, on this page I have used Wilkinson’s own words as much as possible, but without interpolating quotation marks except around complete sentences.
+For this reason, on this page I have used Wilkinson’s own words as much as possible, but without inserting quotation marks except around complete sentences.

 “The melancholic children are as a rule tall and slender;